rchain/rchain/node/README.md

 Node needs to have read and write access to a folder called data directory.
 By default that folder is `/var/lib/rnode/`.
 User can control that value by providing `--data_dir` flag.
 Regardless of which path on the file system you choose for the data directory, please remember that node needs to have read and write access to that folder.

-Below example of creating folder for default location and giving it ownership to current user.
+Below is an example of creating folder for default location and giving it ownership to the current user.

 ```
 sudo mkdir -p /var/lib/rnode